second-state/tencent-ocr-scf/README-en.md

 Once the Codespaaces IDE starts, you can make simple changes to the source code to customize it for your own applications.

+* To change to a different language, add the new language's [traineddata file](https://github.com/tesseract-ocr/tessdata) to the `scf/` folder.
 * Make changes to the language setting and data pre-processing and post-processing logic in `src/main.rs` file.
 * Make changes to the front end UI in the `website/content/index.html` file.